 Although the coronavirus pandemic has slowed testing of NASA’s Space Launch System – a rocket more powerful than the Saturn V that propelled the first astronauts to the moon – the months-long process is finally resuming at the agency’s Stennis Space Center in Mississippi.
 Boeing, the company NASA contracted to lead the rocket’s construction, is now engaged in an eight-step core testing process dubbed the green run.
 It’ll culminate in a hot-fire test, where the rocket will be tied down, but will fire up its engines and endure each step of a launch as if it were really taking place.
-Originally scheduled to take place in early to mid-November 2020, this final testing is now expected to take place within the next three to six weeks, NASA says.
+Originally scheduled to take place in early to mid-November 2020, this final testing is now expected to take place before the end of 2020, NASA says.
 It hopes to keep to this testing goal, to keep its schedule on track for the rocket’s debut launch on the Artemis 1 lunar mission in mid-to-late 2021.

 Clyde Sellers, a security specialist at the NASA center, told EarthSky:

 It’s extremely gratifying to watch.
 It’s the first time this test has run and for a new, original rocket, the most powerful rocket ever built.